chaudhryaditya/chaudhryaditya.github.io/_pages/research.md

    </p>
    <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Awards:</b>
       2025 Mid-Atlantic Research Conference (MARC) Outstanding Paper Award</p>
-   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b> A growing literature estimates   price multipliers --- per-unit impacts of demand shocks on asset prices --- using plausibly exogenous but small shocks.
-However, it is theoretically ambiguous how these estimates extrapolate to the large shocks that are often of interest for policy and economic questions.
-This paper documents a new stylized fact: stock-level price multipliers decrease as the magnitude of demand shocks increases.
-We study three widely-used   demand shocks   unrelated to cash flow news, and find that multipliers are   smaller for both larger contemporaneous and larger cumulative   past shocks.
-Using investor holdings data, we also find   higher demand elasticities in securities with larger price dislocations.
-Our findings shed light on  the microfoundations of inelastic demand.
-While these findings  cannot be explained by  several prominent mechanisms, they   are consistent with models in which investors endogenously allocate more attention and capital toward greater profit opportunities.</p>
+   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Abstract:</b> We show that price multipliers — the per unit price impact of uninformed asset demand shocks — are smaller for larger shocks.
+Studying three widely-used demand shocks unrelated to cash  flow news, we find that multipliers are smaller for larger contemporaneous and cumulative past  shocks.
+Using holdings data, we also find investors become more price elastic following larger  exogenous price changes.
+These patterns are inconsistent with many potential mechanisms for  inelastic demand but match models in which price elasticities endogenously increase with profit  opportunities, such as fixed adjustment costs or endogenous inattention.
+Thus, our findings  discipline the microfoundations of inelastic demand and inform how multiplier estimates from small  shocks extrapolate to the large shocks relevant for many finance questions.</p>

 2. [How Much Do Subjective Growth Expectations Matter for Asset Prices?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4209688)
-   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>This version:</b> August 2025 </p>
+   <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>This version:</b> October 2025 </p>
    <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Note:</b> This paper contains and extends results from my previous paper “Do Subjective Growth Expectations Matter for Asset Prices?”</p>
    <p style="font-size: 15px;margin-bottom: 5px;margin-top: 0;"> <b>Presentations:</b>
       University of Southern California Macro-Finance Conference,